svn2github/xymon/sandbox/WinPSClient/README.txt

 	# $clientname  = "winxptest"
 	$xymonserver = @( "xymonhost" )

-Modify the "172.16.10.2" IP-address to be the address of your Xymon server.
+Modify the "xymonhost" IP-address to be the address of your Xymon server.
+Multiple servers can be used - comma separated list.
+TCP port 1984 is standard or enter host:port format if using other than 1984.

 By default the client sends data using the system hostname.
 If you want it to report using a different name, you can